 - Set up a double boiler on the stove, Try to always keep the water level inside the pots above contents that are inside the smaller pot.
 This will keep everything at the right temperature and keep the plant matter from burning.
 If the plant matter burns, there will be a dark color and unpleasant taste.

-- Add in the carrier oil of your choice, unsalted butter and coconut oil are my favorites personally.
+- Add in the carrier oil of your choice, unsalted butter is great for cannabis-infused butter but coconut oil is also one of my favofites personally.

 - Once the oil has melted down, add in your decarbed cannabis in a ratio of 28g per 16oz of oil.
 At this point, stir in your lecithin* as well, adding 4 tablespoons per 28g of flower used.